wnda/autoform/README.md

-# formalizr
+# formalhaut
-a drop in to submit ajaxify forms
+a drop in vanilla JS lib to auto-ajaxify forms